Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 Property Level Analysis

 ### 1. The Top 10 most expensive properties with their name,price, bedrooms and location
+This SQL query retrieves the top 10 most expensive properties from the dataset, displaying each property's name, price, number of bedrooms, and location.
+It helps identify high-value listings and gives insights into luxury housing trends within the market.
 ```sql
 SELECT
 	name,